 From a japanese candy subscription to professional snuggling, the stories are entertaining and inspiring.
 I try to recommend it to everyone I know who’s looking to earn more income.
 As an illustrator/visual artist, income can be pretty erratic.
-So I’ve always had to do other things, be it teaching swimming or being a courtroom sketch artist (more on that later).
+So I’ve always had to do other things, be it swim instructor, courtroom sketch artist (more on that later), and antique dealer.

 Based on the the stories I’ve listened to, I’ve tried:

-- Offering photography, pet-sitting, and massage services on craigslist
+Offering photograph, videography, and massage services on craigslist

 None of these have panned out so far.
 After listening about a man from Florida who made $100,000 from selling t-shirts without any inventory, I thought I’d give the teespring a try.
 Several times I’ve tried and failed on Threadless, which works on a voting system, which shows that I need to get better at of promoting and designing.
 With teespring however, there is no voting system, but you do need to meet a minimum purchase order for the shirt to be printed.

 I set the limit at 50 orders, and as of this writing, I need 3 more to be able to print.